 The UK Government has introduced a doctoral loan scheme for students taking a PhD degree.
 Further details about eligibility and how to apply can be found at https://www.york.ac.uk/study/postgraduate-research/funding/doctoral-loan/.

-The University of York is pleased to offer up to 10 (ten) joint-funded PhD scholarships in collaboration with the China Scholarships Council (CSC).
-The scholarships are open to Chinese nationals intending to begin a PhD in the 2019/20 academic year.
-Awards will be based on academic merit and CSC priorities.
-Applicants for a CSC scholarship will find full information about the scholarships and eligibility and application instructions at: https://www.york.ac.uk/study/postgraduate-research/funding/china-scholarships/
+The University of York offers up to ten (10) joint-funded PhD scholarships in collaboration with the China Scholarships Council (CSC).
+The scholarships are open to Chinese nationals intending to begin a PhD in the 2020/21 academic year.
+They will be awarded on the basis of academic merit and CSC priorities.
+Full details are available here.

 The British Society for the Philosophy of Science offers a scholarship for doctoral work in the philosophy of science at a UK university, subject to a candidate of sufficient merit presenting themselves.
 More information is available here: http://www.thebsps.org/funding/doctoral-scholarship/.